Windows 10 & Privacy Compliance:

 Cortana is Microsoft’s personal digital assistant, which helps busy people get things done, even while they’re at work.
 Cortana on Windows is available in certain regions and languages.
 Cortana learns from certain data about the user, such as location, searches, calendar, contacts, voice input, speech patterns, email, content and communication history from text messages.
 In Microsoft Edge, Cortana uses browsing history.
 The user is in control of how much data is shared.

 1.2 Data collection monitoring

-The Diagnostic Data Viewer (DDV) is a Windows app (available in Windows 10, version 1803 or later) that lets a user review the Windows diagnostic data that is being collected on their Windows 10 device and sent to Microsoft.
-DDV groups the information into simple categories based on how it is used by Microsoft.
-The DDV Overview provides information on how users can get started on using this tool.
+Diagnostic Data Viewer (DDV) is a Microsoft Store app (available in Windows 10, version 1803 and newer) that lets a user review the Windows diagnostic data that is being collected on their Windows 10 device and sent to Microsoft in real-time.
+DDV groups the information into simple categories that describe the data that’s being collected.

 An administrator can also use the Diagnostic Data Viewer for PowerShell module to view the diagnostic data collected from the device instead of using the Diagnostic Data Viewer UI.
 The Diagnostic Data Viewer for PowerShell Overview provides further information.